 Sepsis is the name given to a blood infection typically caused by bacteria.
 Sepsis is also known as a blood poisoning, bacteremia, and septicemia.
 This condition is an infection that is present in the blood and becomes a systemic problem.

 Sepsis can start with almost any type of infection, ranging from minor infections (urinary tract infection, abscessed tooth) to serious ones (meningitis).
-Normally, the body responds to the threat of infection, keeping the infection at the site of origin.
+Some patients who become septic were completely unaware of their initial infection.
+With a typical infection, the body responds to the threat of infection, keeping the infection at the site of origin.
 Treatment with antibiotics is typically the first course of treatment if the body needs the additional help.
 When the body is unable to contain the infection in the original site, it can spread in the blood, which is sepsis.

 Septic shock is the condition that results from uncontrolled sepsis, and includes extremely low blood pressure, a rapid heart rate, altered mental status, and the need for a ventilator.
 Septic shock is life-threatening and requires immediate attention.
 Patients who have septic shock are typically treated in the ICU where they can have around-the-clock care.